Loading...

 chmod 777 /tmp/shared

-World-writable permissions enable shared writes.
-On their own, this is unsafe because it allows arbitrary deletion.
-The sticky bit is the safety control that makes this pattern acceptable.
+World-writable allows multiple users to create files.
+On its own, this is unsafe because directory write permission allows deletion.
+The sticky bit is the control that makes shared-write directories viable.

 # Expect rwx for user/group/other: